Business contracts play a crucial role in the survival and future of your business.

 Is it proportional to the asset or the work contributed?
 Try to give a specific percentage if possible because general descriptions in the agreement like bigger and smaller may only contribute to confusion.

 And other clauses that you may include are rules about accepting a new partner and about the management of the business.

 4. Confidentiality Agreement

 Confidentiality Agreements contract means non-disclosure of information to a third party hence protecting ideas or strategies developed by your business.

-However, this is not limited to what have just been mentioned.
-Rather it involves all the proprietary information of your business that may include but not limited to client list and their information, your business plan, minutes or whatever transpired during a meeting, and so on will be kept in secrecy by the worker.
+However, this is not limited to what has just been mentioned.
+Rather it involves all the proprietary information of your business that may include but not limited to the client list and their information, your business plan, minutes or whatever transpired during a meeting, and so on will be kept in secrecy by the worker.

 Please note that this could also apply even if the other party is not your employee.
-If you are employing individual contractors, the more reason to have them sign a contract like this to prevent leak of proprietary information.
+If you are employing individual contractors, the more reason to have them sign a contract like this to prevent the leak of proprietary information.

 Leakage of your client’s information could damage not only the name of your business but also the trust of your customers.
 This could eventually lead to loss of clients or the doom of your business.

 It would be of help if confidential information were defined in the contract to prevent confusion as to what are the things or ideas that are covered by the agreement.
 It should also be explicit as to what forms will be credited as confidential.

 Are you going to include information that was discussed verbally or would it cover only documents that are stamped with the word “confidential’ on it?
 How will the other party know that verbally transmitted information is confidential or not?